Cyfrin/Updraft/courses/security/6-thunder-loan/23-oracleupgradeable-continued/+page.md

 ### Wrap Up

 Awesome!
 We've finished our recon of `OracleUpgradeable.sol`!
 That's one more contract checked off our first pass list.
-We managed to find a low severity bug in our risks associated with intializion and we asked lots of good follow up questions to come back to for the `getPriceInWeth` function.
+We managed to find a low severity bug in our risks associated with initialization and we asked lots of good follow up questions to come back to for the `getPriceInWeth` function.

 Let's mark this first pass done for now and move on to `AssetToken.sol` in the next lesson!